loveandpwns/Event-Sim/README.md

 - Dropdown is now enabled for fonts
 - ~~Image handling was broken across the board~~ **Fixed**

+  I am currently tweaking the death rate to make it feel more like what we are familiar with.
+Please be patient.

 ---

 ## Table of Contents